 Disclosure: Tabilane earns a commission if you book through links on this page, at no extra cost to you.
 This does not affect our recommendations.
 See our Affiliate Disclosure for details.

 There is a specific type of Japanese town that exists primarily as a place for people to soak in hot water, eat crab, and walk between baths in cotton robes.
 This is not a criticism.
-It is a remarkably refined concept, and Kinosaki Onsen — a small town on the Sea of Japan coast in northern Hyogo Prefecture — is the best example of it in the country.
+It is a remarkably refined concept, and Kinosaki Onsen — a small town on the Sea of Japan coast in northern Hyogo Prefecture, and one of Japan's most popular onsen towns — is the best example of it in the country.

 The town is built along one street.
 The street follows a canal.
 Seven public bathhouses line the canal at intervals of two to five minutes' walking.
 Guests stay at one of the ryokan (traditional inns), change into their provided yukata (cotton summer kimono), put on wooden geta sandals, and spend their evenings walking between the baths — the geta clattering on stone, the yukata sliding open slightly in the steam, the paper lanterns reflecting in the canal.
 This is not tourism designed to simulate tradition.
 It is an actual tradition, practiced continuously for at least 1,300 years, that happens to be accessible to outside visitors.